 Pay down debts

 Working on paying off debt and think a credit card could help?
-Find out what others have done — such as taking on new side hustles — to get a handle on their finances.
+Find out what others have done to get a handle on their finances.
 Then consider the pros and cons of using a balance transfer card versus a personal loan.